gopala-kr/a-week-in-wild-ai/01-ai-accelerators/README.md

 -----------------

+GPU Cloud and Programming

+**RapidMind**

+Rapidmind is developed by privately owned company which is now owned by Intel from 2009.
+It is a software product that makes ease to software developer to program multicore or GPU processors.

+**Brook**

+Brook is the programming language and its implementation is BrookGPU which is used to program general purpose GPU.
+It is developed by Standford University Graphics group.
+BrookGPU a compiler and run-time implementation of stream programming language i.e. Brook.

+**Compute Unified Device Architecture (CUDA)**

+Compute Unified Device Architecture (CUDA) is a parallel computing platform and also programming model that has been introduced by NVIDIA.
+It is making dramatic enhancement in computing performance by binding the capability of graphics processing unit (GPU).
+With CUDA, program engineers can send C, C++ and Fortran code to GPU via CPU.
+CUDA is widely accepted and deployed through thousands of applications and installed over 375 millions CUDA supported GPU in workstations, notebook and super computers.

+**OpenCL**

+Open Computing Lanaguge (OpenCL) is a framework for writing parallel programs across heterogeneous platform that includes CPU, GPU and other mobile devices and embedded platforms.
+It is open and royalty free which is maintained by the non-profit technology organization called Khronos Group.
+OpenCL significantly enhances the speed and responsiveness of a wide variety of applications in the market from gaming, entertainment, scientific and medical software.
+The implementers of OpenCL are Intel, NVIDIA Corporation, Apple, ARM limited, QUALCOMM, Marvell, AMD IBM, Creative Labs, Samsung Electronics etc.

+**High Level Shading Language (HLSL)**

+High Level Shading Language (HLSL) is a GPU programming language in DirectX 9/10/11.
+It is developed by Microsoft.
+It supports the shader construction for real time on GPU.
+It solely works on windows platform.
+This programming language uses syntax like C.

 - [CUDA Programming](https://github.com/Erkaman/Awesome-CUDA) [[Intro to GPU programming - Stack Overflow](https://stackoverflow.com/questions/219928/intro-to-gpu-programming)] [[cuda-training-services](http://www.nvidia.in/object/cuda-training-services-in.html)] [[IACAT](http://www.ncsa.illinois.edu/People/kindr/projects/hpca/files/singapore_p1.pdf)] [[Siraj Raval](https://www.youtube.com/watch?v=1cHx1baKqq0&feature=youtu.be)]
 - [A Library of Parallel Algorithms](https://www.cs.cmu.edu/~scandal/nesl/algorithms.html)
 - [GPU Papers](https://github.com/Jokeren/Awesome-GPU#resources-management)